-Offset value Offset area required (ha) Property name Lot and Plan/s Estimated area available (ha) Comments Property name Lot and Plan Estimated area available (ha) Comments Property name Lot and Plan Estimated area available (ha) Comments Grassland grouping King bluegrass 21.16 751.97 The property is large and made up of a number of land parcels.
-It is located in the Brigalow Belt bioregion, and the Brigalow Belt support suitable habitat for King bluegrass as it contains native grasslands and open grassy woodland being; RE11.8.5, 11.8.5a and 11.8.11.
+OFFSET VALUE OFFSET AREA REQUIRED (HA) PROPERTY NAME LOT AND PLAN/S ESTIMATED AREA AVAILABLE (HA) COMMENTS PROPERTY NAME LOT AND PLAN ESTIMATED AREA AVAILABLE (HA) COMMENTS PROPERTY NAME LOT AND PLAN ESTIMATE D AREA AVAILABL E (HA) COMMENTS Grassland groupi ing King bluegrass 21.16 751.97 The property is large and made up of a number of land parcels.
+It is located in the Brigalow Belt bioregion, Qld.
+It is likely to support suitable habitat for King bluegrass as it contains native tussock grasslands and open grassy woodlands on moderately shallow to deep cracking clay soils associated with RE11.8.5, 11.8.5a and 11.8.11.
 These grasslands and open grassy woodlands are known to provide suitable habitat for the species.
 The property is mapped as containing remnant and regrowth open grassy woodlands as well as non- remnant grasslands with potential for restoration.
-The area is within the species known distribution.
-Hawkweed 74.72 748 The property is located in the Brigalow Belt bioregion,, Qld.
-The property is likely to support suitable habitat for Hawkweed as it supports eucalypt open woodlands with a grassy understorey being; RE11.3.2, 11.3.18, 11.3.21,11.8.5 and 11.8.5a which are known to support the species.
+The area is within the species known distr bution.
+Hawkweed 74.72 748 The property is located in the Brigalow Belt bioregion, Qld.
+The property is likely to support suitable habitat for Hawkweed as it supports eucalypt open woodlands on alluvial plains with a grassy understorey associated with RE11.3.2, 11.3.18, 11.3.21,11.8.5 and 11.8.5a which are known to support the species.
 The property contains patches of remnant and regrowth communities.
 Records of the species exists to the north and east of the property.
-Austral Cornflower 9.16 729.13 The property is located in the Brigalow Belt bioregion,, Qld.
-The property is likely to support suitable habitat for Austral Cornflower as it occurs in woodland and grasslands associated with various eucalypt species.
-RE11.3.4 and 11.8.5 are known to support the species.
+Austral Cornflower 9.16 729.13 The property is located in the Brigalow Belt bioregion, Qld.
+The property is likely to support suitable habitat for Austral Comflower as it occurs in woodland and grasslands associated with various eucalypt species on varying soil textures ranging from alluvium through to heavier textured clay soils associated with RE11.3.4 and 11.8.5 which are mapped on the property.
 The property contains patches of remnant, high value regrowth and regrowth communities.
-Records of the species exist on the eastern boundary of the property and also to north, east and south.
+Records of the species exist and also to north, east and south.
 Tall Hawkweed 2269.96 3025.53 The property is located in the Brigalow Belt bioregion, Qld.
 The property is likely to support suitable habitat for Tall Hawkweed as it occurs on floodplains on heavier alluvial soils.
 RE11.3.2, 11.3.4 and 11.5.1 are known to support the species.
 The property supports large areas of remnant woodlands including patches of 11.5.1, 11.3.2 and 11.3.4 adjacent to watercourses.
-Cyperus clarus (a sedge) 3896.48 729.43 The property is located in the Brigalow Belt bioregion, , Qld.
+Cyperus clarus (a sedge) 424 729.43 The property is located in the Brigalow Belt bioregion, Qld.
 The property is likely to support suitable habitat for Cyperus clarus as it occurs in grassland and open woodland.
 RE11.8.5 and 11.8.11 are known to support the species.
 The property contains patches of remnant, high value regrowth and regrowth communities.
-Records of the species exists property.